 Any noise picked up by an unbalanced cable is subjected to the audio signal.
 The more noise the unbalanced line induces, the worse the signal-to-noise ratio of the audio signal.

 Having two conductors separated by insulation like this produces capacitance as well.
-The unbalanced cable conductors act a capacitor along the entire length of the cable and produce distributed capacitance.
+The unbalanced cable conductors act as a capacitor along the entire length of the cable and produce distributed capacitance.

 This means that longer cables will have more capacitance.